 Though I have had several nightmarish dreams about my children being harmed over the years, I recall one that stands out even today.
 When one of my daughters (who now is a mother herself) was around three years old, for about one month I had recurring dreams, each dream being a different scenario with the same outcome—her drowning.
 For two years I worried constantly about her, losing much sleep as a result.
 I recall being very anxious and nervously watchful whenever she was near any body of water, including her bath.
 Eventually, my fear of my precious daughter drowning or dying in some other kind of accident lessened as the months and years rolled by, with her surviving all the things that active, adventurous kids do.
 However, I still am jumpy whenever I am near a body of water with small children around.

-What did those dreams more than thirty years ago of my small daughter drowning mean?
+What did those dreams so many years ago of my small daughter drowning mean?
 Besides taking them literally and being ever watchful that she was safe, I did consider if they were a warning that my toddler daughter was drowning in another way.
 Was she psychologically drowning in her home or pre-school environments?
 Were there certain people in her life who were harming her in some manner?
 Oh, I did all of the investigating possible, but could not come to any conclusion that my daughter was being harmed in any drastic way.
 I did much soul-searching, realizing many of my own shortcomings as a mother, but the only area in which I felt I was possibly smothering her was my anxious over-protectiveness, which I considered reasonable since I did have those dreams and children do die in drowning accidents.

 I realize that dreams can be useful at times and indeed can be messages, literally or symbolically, but I also know that many times dreams are merely a hodgepodge of subconscious thoughts and emotions that are being released.
 Were those “drowning dreams” merely my own motherly subconscious fears being expressed?
 I don't know.
 All I know is that they were very real to me and did feed my fear for the safety of my little girl, and for a couple of years I became imbalanced in my concern.